mohdjaber000/ninja-forms-conditional-logic/readme.txt

 == Use ==

-For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)
+For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 1.0.7 =

+*Changes:*

+* Changed references to wpninjas.com to ninjaforms.com.

 = 1.0.6 =